Trivial name: Inorganic chemistry

 Early terminology for compound chemicals followed similar rules to the naming of elements.
 The names could be based on the appearance of the substance, including all five senses.
 In addition, chemicals were named after the consistency, crystalline form, a person or place, its putative medical properties or method of preparation.

 Salt (sodium chloride) is soluble and is used to enhance the taste of food.
 Substances with similar properties came to be known as salts, in particular Epsom salt (magnesium sulfate, found in a bitter saline spring in the English town of Epsom).
-Ammonium (with the little-used formal name nitrogen trihydride) was first extracted from sal ammoniac, meaning "salt of Amun".
+Ammonium (with the little-used systematic name azanium) was first extracted from sal ammoniac, meaning "salt of Amun".
 Ancient Romans noticed crystals of it in Egyptian temples devoted to the god Amun; the crystals had condensed from the smoke of burning camel dung.
 Lead acetate was called sugar of lead.
 However, other names like sugar of lead (lead(II) acetate), butter of antimony (antimony trichloride), oil of vitriol (sulfuric acid), and cream of tartar (potassium bitartrate) borrowed their language from the kitchen.
 Many more names were based on color; for example, hematite, orpiment, and verdigris come from words meaning "blood-like stone", "gold pigment", and "green of Greece".

 Some names are based on their use.
 Lime is a general name for materials combining calcium with carbonates, oxides or hydroxides; the name comes from a root "sticking or adhering"; its earliest use was as mortar for construction.

 Water has several systematic names, including oxidane (the IUPAC name), hydrogen oxide, and dihydrogen monoxide (DHMO).
 The latter was the basis of the dihydrogen monoxide hoax, a document that was circulated warning readers of the dangers of the chemical (for example, it is fatal if inhaled).